 Registering, ordering class materials and accessing course plans is done via the Internet.
 Some schools use specific programs, like Blackboard or ANGEL, to manage the online courses.

 List of Common Courses

 Coursework in these PTA programs include subjects of anatomy, physiology, exercise and kinesiology.
 Some schools require biology coursework with a minimum grade achievement before beginning PTA studies.
 Online offerings vary by school and depend upon any lab or clinical in-person components.

 This course introduces patient care and relationships, the impacts of illness and injury, PTA roles, communication skills and health care delivery in physical therapy.
 The history of physical therapy is also a concentration, and students learn various treatment skills.

 Human body function is studied in this class through topics such as cell structure, tissues, muscle anatomy and the skeletal, digestive, respiratory, reproductive and nervous systems.
 Lab work is a normal portion of this hybrid course to enhance learning through specimen examination and finding solutions to problems.

 This class examines human movement and how it relates to exercise, muscle dysfunction and overall body systems.
 Testing and analysis of movement is also a concentration of this course.

 Students in this course study current exercise techniques and equipment used in physical therapy treatment.
 The class, which may include a clinical component, focuses on different techniques used to improve flexibility, strength, posture and endurance in people with various conditions, injuries and disabilities.

-Physical therapist assistants earned a median annual wage of $52,160 as of May 2012, according to the BLS.
-Employment in the field was expected to grow by 46%, much faster than the average for all occupations, between 2010-2020, heavily due to increased need and access to physical therapy services and reimbursement (www.bls.gov).
+Physical therapist assistants earned a median annual wage of $55,170 as of May 2015, according to the BLS.
+Employment in the field was expected to grow by 40%, much faster than the average for all occupations, between 2014-2024, due to increased need associated with an aging population (www.bls.gov).